Flavien/quickconstructor/README.md

 # QuickConstructor
 [![QuickConstructor](https://img.shields.io/nuget/v/QuickConstructor.svg?style=flat-square&color=blue&logo=nuget)](https://www.nuget.org/packages/QuickConstructor/)

-QuickConstructor is a source generator that automatically creates a constructor from the fields and properties of a class.
+QuickConstructor is a reliable and feature-rich source generator that can automatically emit a constructor from the fields and properties of a class.

 ## Features